 Easy access to A1 motorway

 At the north side of Weespersluis, the A1 motorway can be reached via a new access road and exit ramp.
-Construction is expected to be completed in the summer of 2022.
 The new access road will help reduce traffic congestion along the Korte Muiderweg and the Weesperweg.
+Construction is expected to be completed in 2023, but can only be used by construction traffic for the first few years

 Weespersluis will have abundant play areas for children throughout.
 In addition to ample green spaces in which the youngest residents can run free, there will also be numerous playgrounds dotted around the sub-areas.
 Older children can enjoy more challenging water sports activities at De Gouw lake, such as boating or canoeing.
 In this area, a small beach, a play forest and an adventure area will be created where children can play and parents can kick back and relax.